-Islet transplant may slow progression of atherosclerosisJanuary 28th, 2013 in Diabetes /
+Islet transplant may slow progression of atherosclerosisJanuary 28, 2013 in Medicine & Health / Diabetes

 Minimally invasive islet transplantation for patients with type 1 diabetes achieves insulin independence and reverses the progression of atherosclerosis in the first few years after transplant, according to a University of Illinois at Chicago study.